Understanding Self-Insured Medical Plans: An Alternative Approach

 Frequently asked questions

-A self-insured medical plan is a coverage offered by an employer or association in which the employer takes on the risk involved with providing coverage, instead of purchasing coverage from an insurance company.
+A self-insured medical plan, also known as a self-funded health plan, is coverage offered by an employer or association in which the employer or association pays for enrollees' medical care directly and takes on the risk involved with providing coverage instead of purchasing coverage from an insurance company.

 Written by